codefellows/seattle-cybersecurity-401d10/class-11/challenges/DEMO.md

 Install scapy using the command `pip3 install scapy-python3`

+or

+Install scapy using the command `pip3 install scapy`

 **Scapy functions**

 - `ARP()`: This function allows us to create ARP packets (request or response)